ruchilbarya/Covid-19-cases-and-deaths-Forecasting-/README.md

 # Covid-19 Cases and Deaths Forecasting
 _Time series Analysis_

 The objective of this study to predict number of Covid-19 cases and deaths for India and USA respectively and to find out if the number of deaths are related to the Covid-19 cases.
 Also, I tried to find the relationship between the covid-19 cases in India and USA.
+Please check out my [Rpubs](https://rpubs.com/Ruchil/770013) for entire code.

 ## Summary